In Search Of Yummy-ness

 3. Place the second slice of bread on top and press down gently.

-4. Trim the crusts with a sharp bread knife, then cut the sandwich into rectangles or triangles—or use cookie cutters for a festive shape.
+4. Trim the crusts with a sharp bread knife, then cut the sandwich into rectangles or any other shape.

 Notes

-I recommend planning for two tea-sized sandwich pieces (per type of sandwich), per person, when hosting a tea party or brunch.
+I recommend planning for two finger sandwiches (per type of sandwich), per person, when hosting a tea party or brunch.

 Substitutions: